Skip to main content

 An annual state government tax on the value of land you own (excluding your primary residence in most states).
 Rates and thresholds vary by state.

-Land Tax Calculator
+Land Tax by State

 Insurance that protects the lender (not the borrower) if you default on your loan.
 Required when borrowing more than 80% of the property value (LVR above 80%).